HPCBio/variant-analysis-workshop/index.md

 Before the workshop starts, please follow the [setup](setup.md) instructions.

+This workshop was developed by Lindsay Clark at HPCBio, Roy J. Carver Biotechnology Center, University of Illinois, Urbana-Champaign, using a website template developed by The Carpentries.

 For guidelines on how to help improve this lesson, please see [the contribution guidelines][contributing].